Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Introduction

 \section{Introduction}

 Solutions of macromolecules in solvent can spontaneously separate into spatially distinct regions that are, respectively, dense and dilute in the macromolecules.
 Frequently, the dense phase retains liquid-like properties, and the process is termed liquid-liquid phase separation (LLPS).
-LLPS is driven by net attractive interactions between macromolecules, including those that are mediated by the solvent or cosolutes, such as electrostatic, hydrogen-bonding, or hydrophobic interactions.
-These interactions can be between molecules of the same species (``homotypic''), between molecules of different species (``heterotypic''), or a combination of the two.
+LLPS is driven by net attractive interactions between macromolecules that are mediated by the solvent or cosolutes, such as electrostatic, hydrogen-bonding, or hydrophobic interactions.
+These interactions are free energies, and thus account for both entropic and enthalpic contributions to the net thermodynamic driving force.
+LLPS can be driven by interactions between molecules of the same species (``homotypic''), between molecules of different species (``heterotypic''), or a combination of the two.

 Recently, interest in biomolecular LLPS has surged due to its role in the formation of biomolecular condensates, which provide spatial and temporal organization within living cells. \textit{In vivo} LLPS of proteins and nucleic acids has been implicated in numerous processes, such as transcription and stress response~\cite{Sabari2020, Campos-Melo2021, Peng2020}.
 Engineering biomolecular LLPS for technological applications is also of interest, for example to control cellular behavior for synthetic biology purposes~\cite{WAN2024108452} or to create multiphase \emph{in vitro} structures that can be used to build complex materials~\cite{song2024liquid} or bioreactors~\cite{LIM2024496}.